I recently travelled in an almost empty bus through the hills of Limburg. Some tapes protected the driver

 At the same time, the people who are being nursed in nursing homes had to be isolated in a strict quarantine.
-This is applicable to one of my sons, too, so I understand that measures are necessary.
-The nursing homes must have sufficient capacity, because a boy like him can't be nursed by his old parents.
+This is applicable to one of my sons, too, so I understand that measures were necessary.
+The nursing homes must have sufficient capacity, because a boy like my son can't be nursed by his old parents.

 Is the virus in our country on a summer leave?
-In any case, it will still be present among us after the summer.
+In any case, it will be back after the summer.
+It turns out people

-Meanwhile, the virus is mutating all the time, for better or for worse.
-We hope a second wave will give us less problems,
+Meanwhile, the virus is mutating, into a milder variant or into a worse one.
+We hope a second wave will bring

-After new research it's evident that people are primarily infected when they come together in groups in rooms with bad ventilation, not by direct physical contact but by aerosols that keep floating in the air.
-When we're sure about this, we can replace the pernicious social distancing measure by a simple ventilation measure.
+New research shows infection happens for the most part when groups of people come together in rooms with bad ventilation, not by direct contact but by aerosols, droplets that keep floating in the air.
+Then we can replace the pernicious social distancing by a relatively simple ventilation measure.